This post may contain affiliate links. Please read our disclosure policy.

 Ingredients you will need

-- Butter or Ghee: to keep this on the healthier side, you do not have to use butter.
+- Butter or Ghee: To keep this on the healthier side, you can skip butter.
 You may use avocado oil.

 - Onion: use white sweet onions or cooking onions